DanielBC21/Daniels-Final-Project-2023/README.md

 #### Customer:
 As a tech device owner, I want to be able to find a place and a solution, so that I can fix my device.
 #### Admind:
-As a service provider, I want to be able to add contact and company information, so that more users wish to hire me and use my services.
+As a service provider, I want to be able to add contacts and companies informations, so that more users can use their services and pay the fees.

 ## Figma Design Link: